emberjs-addons/ember-touch/README.md

 Touch ships with some pre-built gestures: Pinch, Pan, Tap, TouchHold and Press.

 Consult the gesture.js file for instructions on building your own gestures as well as using the built-in one.

-Touch ember views can also be used with other UI, libraries (ex: iScroll 4 ) which also handles touch events.
+Touch ember views can also be used with other UI libraries (ex: iScroll 4 ) which also handles touch events.

 # TODO

-1. More testing and improvements.
+Test gestures on multiple touch devices.

+Improvements, submit bugs, contributions.....

 # Usage